 We’re pretty sure you’ve heard the terms “stock” and “share” before.
 Well, aside from being a cooking ingredient or a virtue, that is.
 These two terms are used interchangeably and it’s important to keep this in mind to avoid confusion.

-As an investor, these terms are probably one of the first things you’ll hear as you start your investing venture.
+As an investor, these terms are probably some of the first things you’ll hear as you start your investing venture.
 Let’s break down what stocks are and what you need to know about them.

 A corporation issues stocks when it wants to raise capital which it is not obliged to pay within a specified period of time, unlike debt.
 Of course, like what your parents told you, there’s no such thing as free money, right?